braekling/WP-Matomo/readme.txt

 * Bugfix: Opt-out shortcode will also work in "pro" and "php" mode
 * Bugfix: Test script link (settings page, support) fixed
 * Bugfix: Removed test script errors and notices
-* Bugfix: Keep sure the revion ID is stored and avoid re-installing the plugin again and again
+* Bugfix: Keep sure the revision ID is stored and avoid re-installing the plugin again and again
 * Bugfix: http/pro - after configuration the settings page had to be reloaded once to start working
 * Typo fixes